gsi-ee/dabc/plugins/root/docu/JSROOT.md

 ### Use of JSON

 It is strongly recommended to use JSON when communicating with ROOT application.
-When THttpServer is used, it automatically provides JSON representation for every registered object.
-It can be requested from server with address like:
+THttpServer  provides JSON representation for every registered object with url address like:

      http://your_root_server:8080/Canvases/c1/root.json

 One also can generate JSON representation, using [TBufferJSON](http://root.cern.ch/root/html/TBufferJSON.html) class.

-To access JSON from remote web server, it is recommended to use [XMLHttpRequest](http://en.wikipedia.org/wiki/XMLHttpRequest) class.
+To access data from remote web server, it is recommended to use [XMLHttpRequest](http://en.wikipedia.org/wiki/XMLHttpRequest) class.
 JSROOT provides special method to create such class and properly handle it in different browsers.
 For receiving JSON from server one could use following code: